neopragma/provision-lightweight-development-environments/failures/gentoo-fail.md

 # Gentoo Linux: FAIL

-For general information about this repo and related ones, please see [Provision Lightweight Development Environments](http://github.com/neopragma/provision-lightweight-development-environments).

 ## tl;dr - Gentoo did not work

 I understand Gentoo is primarily for people who want to customize and build their own Linux system, but I believe that if an organization offers the option to run a "standard" out-of-the-box build, then they assume the responsibility to make sure that build works.